sixeyed/dak4.net/slides/sections/frontend-web.md

 Now there's a new web application container listening on port `8020`.

-You can browse to your Docker VM's domain name, or to [localhost](http://localhost:8020/app) on the VM:
+You can browse to your Docker machine's domain name, or to [localhost](http://localhost:8020/app) on the machine:

 ```
 firefox "http://localhost:8020/app"